Neighbours tell of sickening smell of gas in days before fatal explosion

 Mr Simms said he now feels so unsafe in his home he is considering moving away.

-Local MP Siobhan McDonagh said she has written to gas company SGN “demanding answers” over the explosion in south London which killed a child on Monday.
+Local MP Siobhain McDonagh said she has written to gas company SGN “demanding answers” over the explosion in south London which killed a child on Monday.

 The Labour MP for Mitcham and Morden told PA: “Clearly there are lots of questions that need answering: how was this allowed to happen, why weren’t people made aware, and why weren’t they evacuated before the terrible tragedy happened?